Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: A class of examples: Co--operads from simplicial objects

-\begin{prop} Let $X$ be a simplicial set, and $\Omega_L(X)$ the simplicial monoid given by the geometric cobar construction on $X$ with respect to the interval object $L=\Delta[1]$.
-Then the cooperad structure $\check\gamma$ on $X$ induces a map
+\begin{prop} Let $X$ be a simplicial set, and $\Omega_L(X)$ the simplicial monoid given by the geometric co--bar construction on $X$ with respect to the interval object $L=\Delta[1]$.
+Then the co--operad structure $\check\gamma$ on $X$ induces a map